regiregi22/RaspiNail/raspibolt_10_preparations.md

 ---

-This guide builds on the easily available and very flexible Raspberry Pi 4.
+This guide builds on the easily available and very flexible Raspberry Pi 4. <br />
 This amazing piece of hardware is a tiny computer-on-a-chip, costs about $60 and consumes very little energy.

 ## Hardware requirements